 If you have questions about this grant, contact Kelly Jacobson email@example.com or Bernadette Mack at firstname.lastname@example.org.

-The WJA is proud to offer a Female Veteran Grant in partnership with Jewelers Mutual Insurance Company.
+The WJA is proud to offer the Female Veteran Grant in partnership with Jewelers Mutual Insurance Group.
 This merit-based grant will be awarded to a deserving US Military veteran to use towards her professional growth within the jewelry and/or watch industries.
 This grant was established to lend support to women veterans who continue to serve their communities through their work in jewelry.

 Applications for this grant are open to members and non-members of the Women's Jewelry Association.
 Entrants will need to answer several questions and provide proof of honorable discharge with their application.